Workplace Pensions – Auto Enrolment

 1. Overview

-As an employer, you must automatically enrol all employees in a pension scheme who are:
+Most employees will be eligible for a workplace pension scheme and must be enrolled.
+As an employer, you must automatically enrol all employees into a pension scheme who are:

-If you don't already have a workplace pension scheme, you will need to set one up before your staging date.
-You will need to find a pension provider that offers a scheme meeting the legal requirements for automatic enrolment.
+You must choose a compliant pension provider for your workplace pension scheme.
+If you don't already have a workplace pension scheme, you will need to set one up before your employees' start date.

 Finding a provider

 An independent financial adviser or employee benefit consultant will be able to give you advice about choosing a pension provider.
-If you have an accountant, they may be able to offer you advice or help you find an adviser.
+If you have an accountant, they may also be able to offer you advice or help you find an adviser.
+The Money Helper retirement adviser directory can help you find an FCA accredited adviser.

+You can also select a pension scheme yourself.
+The Pensions and Lifetime Savings Association (PLSA) has information about commercial pension providers.
 When choosing your pension provider, you should ask them to show how their scheme meets the legal requirements for automatic enrolment.
+You should also check that it meets the needs of both you and your staff.

 Setting up your scheme

-Once you have selected a pension provider, you will need to work with them to agree:
+Once you have selected a pension provider, you will need to agree:

 • how tax relief will be handled